"A goal without a plan is just a wish."

 A great way to envision the order is to look at the sequence shown in the progression along the performance-improvement maturity model.
 Completing these steps requires oversight and active management.

-Once again, using the performance-improvement maturity model as a basis, Figure 5.1 shows a ...
+Once again, using the performance-improvement maturity model as a basis, Figure ...